 The Royal Hawaiian opened in 1927.
 This “Pink Palace of the Pacific” is located slap band in the center of the famed Waikiki Beach.
 With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents, and refined luxury.
 In the Royal Beach Tower, each room provides an intimate lanai for a private vantage point of the sparkling Pacific Ocean.
 In the Historic Building, fresh and elegant guest rooms.
 The resort’s signature restaurant, Azure Restaurant, is perched along the Waikiki beachfront and serves some of the best seafood in Waikiki and in Honolulu.

 Suffice to say that stay at the Halekulani for a luxury oasis, beautiful grounds, and the pool.
 But there is no beach in front of Halekulani.
-There IS a nice beach, part of which is roped off for the guests, at the Royal Hawaiian.
+There is a nice beach, part of which is roped off for the guests at the Royal Hawaiian.
 If you want a beach, we recommend the Royal Hawaiian.
-If you are happy sitting in beautiful grounds, the Halekulani is for you.
+If you are happy sitting on beautiful grounds, the Halekulani is for you.
 Both hotels are beautiful.

 3. Moana Surfrider Hotel, A Westin Resort

-The historic and diamond rooms lack a balcony and although pleasant, they don’t enable you to sit out and enjoy the views.
+The historic and diamond rooms lack a balcony, and although pleasant, they don’t enable you to sit out and enjoy the views.
 The best rooms here are the more modern Tower Ocean Front and Ocean View Rooms with incredible vistas.
 If you are not bothered about a balcony, the Historic Banyan Ocean rooms are also cute.
-Of note, the Royal Hawaiian does not have rooms overlooking the beach like the Halekulani, but for a cheaper option, the Surfrider also has rooms overlooking or even hang over the beach.
-Of course, the ones at the Moana Surfrider come in at a cheaper price than those at the Halekulani, so this can be a great way of scoring an oceanfront room where you can fall asleep to the sound of the waves, for less!
+Of note, the Royal Hawaiian does not have rooms overlooking the beach like the Halekulani.
+Still, for a cheaper option, the Surfrider also has rooms overlooking or even hang over the beach.
+Of course, the ones at the Moana Surfrider come in at a lower price than those at the Halekulani, so this can be a great way of scoring an oceanfront room where you can fall asleep to the sound of the waves, for less!

 Moana Surfrider Club Lounge:

 Access to the beach club lounge may actually save you cash even though there is a steep price tag of around $100 USD per room.
 This lounge does actually feel a bit like a beach club.
 The lounge is on the ground floor and has an outdoor seating area which is great for breakfast and alfresco or drinks in the evening.
 You are just a few feet above the beach!
-The Moana has a popcorn machine that is popular.
-There tend to be fewer children at this hotel than at the Sheraton Waikiki up the beach so usually this lounge is the more peaceful lounge of the two if your loyalty sits with the Marriott/Westin/Sheraton brand and you collect Bonvoy points.
+The Moana has a popular popcorn machine.
+There tend to be fewer children at this hotel than at the Sheraton Waikiki up the beach, so usually, this lounge is the more peaceful lounge of the two if your loyalty sits with the Marriott/Westin/Sheraton brand and you collect Bonvoy points.

 There is a great selection at breakfast; scrambled eggs, fruit, cheese and porridge, a nice variety along with coffee, espresso, and bottled water (Bottled water is not available at the equivalent club lounge at the Hyatt across the road, so the Moana beach club lounge offers a much better choice is the hotel lounge is a deal-breaker at your hotel).
 There are also soft drinks available throughout the day.